Yahweasel/transavormer/docs/API.md

 TransAVormer has only one entry function, `build`. `build` takes a descriptor (called an “initializer”) of what kind of transformation you wish to perform.
-Every initialier has a `type` field and an `input` field, and some have other fields, which will vary based on the transformer being built.
+Every initializer has a `type` field and an `input` field, and some have other fields, which will vary based on the transformer being built.
 TransAVormer is a frontend to libav.js and WebCodecs, so in addition, it requires a [libav.js](https://github.com/Yahweasel/libav.js) instance.
 For instance, to